AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 # Using the Microsoft Dynamics 365 integration

-There are several data flows that the Adobe Campaign Standard Integration with Dynamics 365 performs.
+There are several data flows that the Adobe Campaign Standard Integration with Microsoft Dynamics 365 performs.
 These flows are detailed in [this page](../../integrating/using/d365-acs-self-service-app-workflows.md).

 More details on the data flows can be found further down in this document in the [Data Flows](#data-flows)  section.

 ## Adobe Campaign Standard user experience

-When a contact is created, modified, or deleted (if deleted is enabled) in Dynamics 365, it will be sent over to Campaign Standard.
+When a contact is created, modified, or deleted (if deleted is enabled) in Microsoft Dynamics 365, it will be sent over to Campaign Standard.
 These contacts will be visible in the Profiles screen in Campaign and can be targeted in marketing campaigns.
 See the Profiles screen below.

 ![](assets/MSdynamicsACS-usage1.png)

-When an opt-out attribute is modified in Campaign, it will be reflected in Dynamics 365 if you’ve selected the Campaign-to-Dynamics 365 or bi-directional opt-out configuration, and if you have that particular attribute mapped correctly.
+When an opt-out attribute is modified in Campaign, it will be reflected in Dynamics 365 if you’ve selected the **Unidirectional (Campaign to Microsoft Dynamics 365)** or **Bidirectional** opt-out configuration, and if you have that particular attribute mapped correctly.

 ## Microsoft Dynamics 365 user experience

-For egress, the following email marketing events are sent from Campaign to Dynamics 365 and displayed in the Dynamics 365 Timeline view as custom activities:
+For egress, the following email marketing events are sent from Campaign to Dynamics 365 and displayed in the Microsoft Dynamics 365 Timeline view as custom activities:

 * Adobe Campaign Email Send